 4. Balance the masculine and feminine energies within you: Everyone has a blend of both masculine and feminine energies.
 We can consciously bring these into balance by noticing when we’re being overly masculine (aggressive, dominating, too competitive) or overly feminine (docile, passive, too yielding).
 The goal is to take on the light aspects of each side and eliminate the dark ones.
 Balance can be established between men and women when both strive to connect with these opposing aspects in themselves.
 A balanced feminist is comfortable with displaying traditionally masculine traits such as logical thinking, objectivity, and assertiveness, blending it with her sensitive, intuitive, aesthetically inclined feminine side.
 She realizes that expressing both sets of traits are equally essential when it comes to becoming a high-functioning individual in the world.

 Women have come a long way when it comes to earning the rights that we enjoy today, but there is still a lot of work left to be done.
-We’re now on the brink of an empowered phase of human history.
-We can create a seismic shift in the consciousness of the planet if every girl and woman focuses on becoming the best version of herself while also devoting her energy towards improving the conditions of her fellow sisters.
+We’re now on the brink of an empowered phase in human history.
+We can create a seismic shift in the collective consciousness if every girl and woman focuses on becoming the best version of herself while also devoting her energy towards improving the conditions of her fellow sisters.

 All my best on your journey,